CS294DLG/CS294DLG.github.io/about.md

 - You must sign up to participate in peer-grading for one homework assignment at the beginning of the semester.
 The TA will oversee this process and the final grade will be to their discretion.

 # Scribing
 You will be producing high-quality scribed notes for the lectures.
 This is an opportunity for you to review and gain a deeper understanding of the content of the lecture.
 Every student will be responsible for scribing one lecture.
 Scribing is worth 7% of your final grade.
 No scribing is needed for the first lecture.
-A form will be posted to sign up students for scribing after that period.
+Please sign up on the **[SCRIBE SIGNUP SHEET](https://docs.google.com/spreadsheets/d/1sRWWQ4sfQze2O-Y45J0R-87bkxdWHO0NTPt4l9tCBZw/edit#gid=0)**.
 A lecture will generally be scribed by 1-2 students.
+Notes are maintained on a shared Overleaf.

 The first draft of the scribed notes are due two work days after the corresponding lecture, i.e Tuesday lecture notes are due on Thursday and Thursday lecture notes are due on the following Monday.
 You will receive feedback on this draft.
 The final scribed notes should incorporate the instructors’ feedback and are due within two work days after the initial draft.

 # Participation
 In-person attendance is expected.
 Lectures will not be recorded and no live stream is available for the course.